Boeing engine blowouts investigated as older 777s are suspended

 The smaller PW4000 engines on some Boeing 747s and 767s, as well as some Airbus A330s, do not feature the hollow titanium fan blade suspected of being involved in the United 777 incident.

-Reporting by Jamie Freed in Sydney, David Shepardson in Washington and Laurence Frost in Paris; additional reporting by Eimi Yamamitsu and Maki Shiraki in Tokyo, Joyce Lee in Seoul, Tim Hepher in Paris and Anthony Deutsch in Amsterdam; Editing by Sam Holmes, Christopher Cushing, Emelia Sithole-Matarise and David Goodman
+Reporting by Jamie Freed in Sydney, David Shepardson in Washington and Laurence Frost in Paris; Additional reporting by Eimi Yamamitsu and Maki Shiraki in Tokyo, Joyce Lee in Seoul, Tim Hepher in Paris and Anthony Deutsch in Amsterdam; Editing by David Goodman and Matthew Lewis

 Our Standards: The Thomson Reuters Trust Principles.